GithHayden/IQ-Riddle-Game/README.md

 ### Features to Implement
 1. **Leaderboard** - Add a feature to include a scoring system that ranks all players.
 2. **Incorrect Answers - Show Riddle or Riddle Number** - Consider adding a feature to indicate which incorrect answer is related to which riddle, but ensure not to make the game too simple for players e.g. by storing prior players incorrect answers.
+Improve how incorrect answers are displayed with the player name.

 ## Technologies Used
 The following section describes all technologies and tools used to construct this project.